RocketSoftware/jcl-projcl-vscode-ext/README.md

 The following are the minimum requirements for **PRO/JCL for VS Code**:

-* **Zowe Explorer VS Code Extension**: This extension provides the user interface and services required to authenticate & access resources on the mainframe.
+* **Zowe Explorer VS Code Extension**: This extension provides the user interface and services required to authenticate & access resources (datasets and jobs) on the mainframe using PRO/JCL extension.
 Search for **Zowe Explorer** in Marketplace to find out more about this extension and install it.
 * **Connection Profile Using zosmf**: The **Zowe Explorer** must be able to connect to the mainframe using a connection profile of the type **zosmf**.
 This implies a z/OSMF server must be running on the mainframe and accepting REST API requests.
 * A valid user ID and credential for accessing mainframe resources & services using **Zowe Explorer** in VS Code.
 * **PRO/JCL 3.6.1** or higher version must be installed in the z/OS system.
 See [PRO/JCL Installation](https://docs.rocketsoftware.com/bundle/xej1650909120830/page/cpn1644077472909.html) for information on installing PRO/JCL for z/OS.